Information and Training Sessions

 Target Audience: Power Users, Delegates (All Scholars@Duke users welcome)

-Instructor: Amy Kostrewa (Office of Faculty Affairs Administration)
+Instructor: Amy Kostrewa (Office of Faculty Affairs)

 Elements Advanced Publications Management (30 min)